andkrau/tcl-nocgi/README.md

         Other than being faster than embed, this should give the same output.
         Example:
         echo [insert /public/header.htm]

+These commands can be followed by "body", "cookie", and "query"

      existRequest
         Checks to see if a value exists within the request.
 Returns true or false
         Example: